CoffeeCodeAndCreatine/developer_set_up/README.md

 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```

 Going down the list of commands, the first installs homebrew.
 The second adds a line to your zprofile to initialize homebrew on start.
-The third line initialized homebrew for your current session.
+The third line will initialize homebrew for your current session.

 In the event you will like a little extra reading on homebrew, you can explore the following links.
 * [Homebrew Docs](https://docs.brew.sh/)